qrtl/hls-custom/stock_quantity_history_date/README.rst

 |badge1| |badge2| |badge3|

-This module does following:
+This module does the following:

-- Adds inventory_valuate_date field in date_range module.
+- Adds the valuation_date field in the date.range model.
-- Shows inventory_valuate_date in Inventory Valuation wizard.
+- Adds the date_range_id field in the Inventory Valuation wizard to propose the valudation date from the selected date range.

 **Table of contents**